 • Home

 About Us

 J. Postle’s Tire Barn is located in Tuscaloosa, AL, on Jug Factory Road just off of McFarland Boulevard.
 As a family owned business, we make sure hometown service and genuine courtesy are delivered to every customer.
-Our store offers one of the largest selections of new and used tires in the Southeast.
+Our store offers one of the largest selections of new tires in the Southeast.
 We specialize in tire and wheel services, front end repair, alignments, brake repair, wheel straightening and refinishing and more.
-Come see us at Postle's Tire Barn today!
+Come see us at Postle’s Tire Barn today!

-© 2023 · Postle's Tire Barn
+© 2025 · Postle's Tire Barn

+• Home